Cover letter

 ui/ux expert cover letter template

-Don’t stop at color.
+Don’t stop at color—use a cover letter template with photo.
 You can even use a stock photo (or your own photo if you’re applying for a photography position) and place a color overlay atop the photo to use it as a background or an accent on your color letter.

 Interior Designer Cover Letter Template